alexanderberglund1/passwordgen/README.md

 Just a random password generator

-Fixed to a more user friendly ui
+- Fixed to a more user friendly ui
+- Its now fully functioning.